-Yes NO C2 Do you have a policy of placing students on a waiting list :?
-X C2 If yes, please answer the questions below for Fall 2011 a admissions: C2 Number of qualified applicants offered a placed on waitin ng list 318 Number accepting a place on the waiting list C2 Number of wait-listed students admitted 14 C2 Is your waiting list ranked?
-YES C2 If yes, do you release that information to students?
-NO C2 Do you release that information to school counselors?
-NO
+Yes No C2 Do you have a policy of placing students on a waiting list?
+X C2 If yes, please answer the questions below for Fall 2013 admissions: C2 Number of qualified applicants offered a placed on waiting list 477 C2 Number accepting a place on the waiting list 147 C2 Number of wait-listed students admitted 11 C2 Is your waiting list ranked?
+No

+- C2 If yes, do you release that information to students? - C2 Do you release that information to school counselors?